Kingston (ACT)

 Table Chart PROFILE FAQ

-Kingston ACT has a highly educated workforce with strong professional services representation.
-Its unemployment rate was 0.6% as of June 2025.
+Kingston ACT has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 0.6% and it experienced an estimated employment growth of 1.8% over the past year.

 Frequently Asked Questions - Employment